 Drainage/Erosion

-Owner of 5 acres owes for past and ongoing costs of drainage/erosion shared driveway issues and repairs, which have contributed to at least one human fatality.
+Owner of landlocked 5 acres owes for past and ongoing costs of drainage/erosion shared driveway issues and repairs, which drainage issues have contributed to at least one human fatality.

-Culvert for access to 5 acres clogged, contributing to water logging of shared driveway foundation, which contributed to structural failure of shared driveway; culvert therefore removed.
+Culvert for access to 5 acres clogged, contributing to water logging of shared driveway foundation, which contributed to structural failure of shared driveway; culvert therefore removed; expenses owed.

-Given the shared driveway is in part in a narrow/ravine on lower wet ground, it has a history of sinking/drainage/freezing over issues contributing to vehicle collisions, particularly at the bottom of the hill going across Frederick Pike, causing a car to hydroplane leading to the death of a driver.
-Water frequently runs out of and down the driveway and across Frederick Pike, occasionally freezing over.
+Whereas the shared driveway is in a narrow/ravine on lower wet ground, it has a history of sinking/drainage/freezing over issues contributing to vehicle collisions, particularly at the bottom of the hill going across Frederick Pike, causing a car to hydroplane leading to the death of a driver.
+Freezing over of the driveway and across Frederick Pike toward Stillwater River is also common.
 There is a failed drainage system under the driveway, which leaks out for days after a big rain and occasionally freezes over down the hill.
-Ditches and culverts also occasionally clog and freeze over the driveway (see pictures at end).
+Ditches and culverts occasionally clog and freeze over the driveway (see pictures attached).
 Any snow on the driveway hill going down to Frederick Pike and the Stillwater River may be enough to conceal ice or otherwise prevent a vehicle or person from stopping.

 Zoning/code violations

-The 5-acre lot is landlocked, which is nonconforming with Butler Township Zoning Regulations in not having the minimum required road frontage for any legal use.
+The 5-acre lot is landlocked, which is nonconforming with Butler Township Zoning Regulations in not having the minimum required road frontage for any otherwise legal use/construction.

-Nonconforming uses place burden on the surrounding area which devalues properties, evident by sale prices and foreclosures of properties which share the same driveway as the subject property (shown below).
-Decades of foreclosures are in part the result of property values driven by neighbor issues centered around the shared driveway.
-The intent of zoning is to not remove an occupant from an existing structure, but end nonconforming uses upon end of use, which is intended to make the land only valuable to those who can provide road frontage to eventually end of the burdens of landlocked properties and shared driveway issues upon end of legal use.
+Nonconforming uses place burden on the surrounding area which devalues properties, evident by sale prices and foreclosures of properties which share the same driveway as the subject property (included below).
+Decades of foreclosures are in part the result of property values driven by neighbor issues centered around the shared driveway, and therefore also a result of nonconforming with zoning.
+The intent of zoning is to not remove an occupant from an existing structure, but end nonconforming uses upon end of use, which is intended to make the land only valuable to those who can provide road frontage to eventually end of the burdens of landlocked properties and end burdens of shared driveway issues upon end of legal use.

-The end of legal use of the subject 5 acres was approximately 50+ years ago.
+The end of legal use of the subject 5 acres was approximately 50+ years ago, evident by satellite images and documentation on file with Butler Township Zoning.

 Permits for construction, even an addition on existing structure, on landlocked property within the Narrows have previously been rejected.

 To attempt a nonconforming use would be going against zoning regulations and the oldest pet cemetery in Ohio.
-Butler Township historically sides with the public when it comes to nonconforming construction/development.
+Butler Township and Montgomery County Courts historically sides with the public when it comes to nonconforming construction/development.

 Proposed assessments